 A love for the beautiful game goes without saying.

 Teams usually have 5 or 6 players per side.

 One of these is a designated goalie, who is the only player who is allowed in the goal area - and cannot come out.

 Games are played with a standard size 5 ball - but on a smaller pitch - with smaller goals.

-There is no heading - and in some competitions the ball is limited to below head height.
+There is no heading - and limited to below head height.